SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Confidences help you:

-**Track uncertainty explicitly**
-A determination like _Boops boops_ (?)” can be annotated with “Low confidence,” making uncertainty searchable and standardized.
+**Track uncertainty explicitly**: A determination like _Boops boops_ (?)” can be annotated with “Low confidence,” making uncertainty searchable and standardized.

-**Communicate reliability**
-Collaborators can quickly interpret data quality.
+**Communicate reliability**: Collaborators can quickly interpret data quality.

-**Support curation**
-Example:
+**Support curation**: Filter Collection Object example:
-> “Show determinations with low confidence.”
+> “Show collection objects with low confidence determinations.”

 ### Creating a confidence